transentis/bptk_py/README.md

 * BPTK: reset_cache now also resets the data collector in agent based models
 * BPTK: reset_cache calls the reset_cache method on all agents
 * BPTK: agents now have a reset_cache method that can be used to reset agent state
+* BPTK: Updated dependency on ipywidgets to 8.0.4

 ### 1.7.0
 * BPTK Server: Remote authorization for root, full-metrics and metrics endpoints